GM-Ling/GM-Ling.github.io/_pages/Profile.md

 </h2>

 - 2019.07.22--2019.07.26: Certificate of Completion, completed the Waves Summer School presented at the University of Maryland, College Park, U.S.A.
-- 2014.03.22--2014.03.23: Certificate of Attendance, Computational Fluid-Structure Interaction, Tokyo, Japan.
+- 2014.03.22--2014.03.23: Certificate of Attendance, Computational Fluid-Structure Interaction short course in Tokyo, Japan.